juanjosec5/Tech-Interview-Study-Guide/README.md

 if the only line inside the code body is a return then the curly braces adn return can be ommitted const func = param => value
 ```

+## Unit Testing
+Tests are necessary to validate that your code is doing what it's meant to do, they are created in spec files
+In BDD, the spec goes first, followed by implementation.
+At the end we have both the spec and the code.

+The spec can be used in three ways:
+- As Tests – they guarantee that the code works correctly
+- As Docs – the titles of describe and it tell what the function does
+- As Examples – the tests are actually working examples showing how a function can be used

+With the spec, we can safely improve, change, even rewrite the function from scratch and make sure it still works right.

+## Polyfill and Transpilers

+### Polyfills
+Transform modern functions into vanilla functions that can be interpreted by previous versions of javascript

+### Transpilers
+Translates code to another source code.
+It can parse (read and understand) modern code and rewrite it with older syntax so it works in outdated engines.
+Usually, a transpiler runs on your own computer and then deploys the transpiled code to the server (Babel)
+Webpack runs the transpiler on every code change